BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/docs/tutorials/scripting-api/index.md

 ### GetFrameDropped()

 `bool GetFrameDropped()`
-Check if there have been framedrops since you last checked this function.
+Check if there have been frame drops since you last checked this function.
 You should pull this data every frame.
-Too many framedrops mean the system can't keep up with the playback and you should reduce your Geometric complexity or framerate.
+Too many frame drops mean the system can't keep up with the playback and you should reduce your Geometric complexity or framerate.

 Returns:

-- `True` When there has been a frame dropped since the last time you checked it, `False` if there has been no framedrop
+- `True` When there has been a frame dropped since the last time you checked it, `False` if there has been no frame drop

 ### GetCacheFilled()

 `bool GetCacheFilled()`
 Checks if the playback cache has been filled and is ready to play.
+If it is, playback starts immediately once you call Play()